-Firmly believing that preventing a loss from happening in the first place is far superior to the toils and troubles that accompany litigation, Stacia obtained an Associate in Risk Management certification from the American Institute For Chartered Property Casualty Underwriters (The Institutes) in 2015 to complement her practical experience in evaluating risk and its legal effects.
-Because of her interests in technology, privacy, risk management, and the law, Stacia obtained a certification in Cyber Risk Management from The Institutes in 2016.
+Still, Stacia recognized the toll that litigation took on her clients — litigation is expensive, time-consuming, and mentally, emotionally, and physically exhausting.
+Firmly believing that preventing a loss from happening in the first place is far superior to litigation, Stacia obtained an Associate in Risk Management certification from the American Institute For Chartered Property Casualty Underwriters (The Institutes) in 2015 to complement her practical experience in evaluating risk and its legal effects.
+Because of her interests in technology, privacy, risk management, and the law, Stacia also obtained a certification in Cyber Risk Management from The Institutes in 2016.

 A native of beautiful Baker City, Oregon, Stacia obtained her law degree from the University of California, Hastings College of the Law, in San Francisco in 2005 and her Bachelor of Arts in Communication, magna cum laude, from the University of Southern California in Los Angeles in 2002.

 When she is not assisting clients, Stacia spends time with family and friends, attends live music shows, cheers on the USC Trojans, and plays golf and tennis.
 Stacia recently served on the board of Women Business Owners, Seattle and Puget Sound Region, and GSIP, the local chapter of the International Association of Insurance Professionals.
 She has taught various continuing education and paralegal classes, and has served as an arbitrator for the Mandatory Arbitration programs at King County and Snohomish County Superior Courts.